-- Platinum: Platinum is one of the most precious materials used in jewelry that looks like silver at first glance but has a mellow color when observed closely.
+- Platinum: Platinum wedding rings for men showcase platinum, which is among the most cherished materials utilized in jewelry.
+It may resemble silver at a cursory glance, yet upon closer observation, it reveals a gentle hue.
 The appeal of platinum is in the fact that it’s very expensive and is a status quo.
 You can go for a flashy design or a simple band, the appeal will still be there.

-- Titanium: Titanium is also preferred by many considering it’s one of the strongest metals but also extremely lightweight and less chunky.
-The metal naturally occurs in silver-tone but is easily colored and is available in black, gold, and copper colors.
+- Titanium: Titanium is also preferred by many, considering it’s one of the strongest metals but also extremely lightweight and less chunky.
+The metal naturally occurs in silver tones but is easily colored and is available in black, gold, and copper colors.